MacIver-Lab/Ergodic-Information-Harvesting/README.md

 git lfs install
 git lfs pull
 ```
-If successeded, you should see files being downloaded by `git-lfs`.
+If you succeeded, you should see files being downloaded by `git-lfs`.

 ### 2. Install Singularity or Docker and Pull the EIH Container Image
 The following steps are different depending on the operating system environment.
 Please follow the instructions that best suits your system.

 #### Linux and Linux based HPCC/Cloud Environments
 [Singularity](https://www.sylabs.io/singularity/) is software for building, managing, and executing container images on Linux.
 It is required to run the simulations through our prebuilt container image on Linux and is easier to setup.
-For HPCC (High Performance Computing Cluster) environments, Singularity is usually used against Docker for security reasons.
+For HPCC (High Performance Computing Cluster) environments, Singularity is usually used ahead of Docker for security reasons.
 To install Singularity, follow the [official installation guide for Linux](https://www.sylabs.io/guides/2.6/user-guide/installation.html).

 Once Singularity is installed, open a command line tool at the EIH directory `./Ergodic-Information-Harvesting/` and pull the prebuilt EIH container image from the cloud by running the following command on the command line:
 ```bash